Living Your Best (After)life

 There’s an interesting story from my early days in writing the book.
 I was on an author’s forum seeking advice on query letters, and I mentioned casually that I had a “unique nonfiction book unlike anything ever written” I was trying to pitch.
 One author responded, saying everyone made that claim, and asking me to tell him what this “unique” book was about.
 When I told him, he was taken aback by it.
 “Well, that’s the most unique, original book idea I’ve ever heard.
 Good luck with it!”

-Above all else, reserve any judgements on anything until you know more about it.
+Above all else, reserve any judgments on anything until you know more about it.
 (And that goes beyond ghosts.)
 We live in a fascinating world full of fascinating things.
 No matter what you may think, there is always something new to learn, and you’ll never know everything.
 But that’s part of the fun.
 Life is exceptionally short and unpredictable.
 Whatever you decide to do, believe in, explore, etc., just make your life an interesting one and never try to make everyone else happy.
 And no matter how far outside “accepted society” you might feel like you are, being what others consider normal is completely overrated.